Emil Nolde: Early life

-Emil Nolde was born as Hans Emil Hansen, near the village of Nolde (since 1920 part of the municipality of Burkal in Southern Jutland, Denmark), in the Prussian Duchy of Schleswig.
+Emil Nolde was born as Hans Emil Hansen, near the village of Nolde (since 1920 part of the municipality of Burkal in Southern Jutland, Denmark), in the Duchy of Schleswig.
 He grew up on a farm.
 His parents, devout Protestants, were Danish and Frisian peasants.
 He realized his unsuitability for farm life, and that he and his three brothers were not at all alike.

 Between 1884 and 1891, he studied to become a woodcarver and illustrator in Flensburg, and worked in furniture factories as a young adult.
 He spent his years of travel in Munich, Karlsruhe and Berlin.
 In 1889, he gained entrance into the School of Applied Arts in Karlsruhe.
 He was a drawing instructor at the school of the Museum of Industrial and Applied Arts (Industrie- und Gewerbemuseum; today the Textilmuseum, or Textile Museum) in St. Gallen, Switzerland, from 1892 to 1898.
 He eventually left this job to finally pursue his dream of becoming an independent artist.